 If you would like to add fresh herbs to this recipe for flavor and color, I recommend rosemary, sage, or parsley.
 You can also dice white onion and a stalk of celery, sauté in butter until slightly soft and add to the dressing before baking this recipe.
 They add great flavor and a bit of crunch.

 Should I Prepare Stuffing Exactly As Directed on the Box Before Baking It in the Oven?

 You can use the same measurements of water and butter and prepare your stuffing as directed on the box if desired.
 Because I top this dish with homemade gravy, I prefer to use about half the butter called for in the stuffing.
 This is my personal preference –it is great either way!
 For enhanced richness and flavor, feel free to substitute chicken or turkey broth for the water called for in the stuffing instructions.

 How Will I know if Chicken is Fully Cooked When Baked in the Oven?

 My chicken was fully cooked in about 10 minutes.
 You will know it’s done when juices run clear and the chicken has an internal temperature of 165 when tested with a meat thermometer.

-THIS is the THERMOMETER I LOVE and use every day, what a differnece a great thermometer makes to help you get the fastest most accurate temperature reading.
-Stop over cooking your food, this thermometer is SO FAST, you’ll love it too.
+THIS is the THERMOMETER I LOVE and use every day, what a difference a great thermometer makes to help you get the fastest most accurate temperature reading.
+Stop overcooking your food, this thermometer is SO FAST, you’ll love it too.

 How long are Chicken and Stuffing Leftovers Safe to Eat?